-Stratigraphic characterization of Mesozoic and Cenozoic platform facies indicates that much of this record is characterized by bioturbationally homogenized massive and mottled fine-grained sandstones, carbonates and sandy shales (36).
+Stratigraphic characterization of Mesozoic and Cenozoic platform facies indicates that much of this record is characterized by fine-grained sandstones, carbonates and sandy shales with mottled, homogenized and massive textures resulting from bioturbation (36).
 Mesozoic–Cenozoic platform deposits are characterized by well-bioturbated fabrics similar to those of Paleozoic and younger nearshore (littoral) deposits (36).
-Primary sedimentary structures are relatively rare in Cretaceous and Cenozoic shallow marine deposits; where these are preserved, they have largely been linked to either unusually large storm events (and deposition of thick, decimeter-scale tempestites) (36, 56), or protracted intervals of water-column anoxia, as appear to have been recurrent in the Western Interior Seaway of North America (56).
+Primary sedimentary structures are relatively rare in Cretaceous and Cenozoic shallow marine deposits; where these are preserved, they have largely been linked to either unusually large storm events (and deposition of thick, decimeter-scale tempestites) (36, 56), or protracted intervals of water-column anoxia, as appear to have occurred repeatedly in the Western Interior Seaway of North America (56).
 Cretaceous chalks deposited in epicontinental settings are commonly completely bioturbated (57, 58).
 Shallow burrows and surficial structures have been entirely overprinted, and surviving ichnoassemblages are dominated by transition layer structures formed by deep-burrowing infauna (58).
-In shelfal settings, recognition of these transition-layer ichnofossils is commonly enhanced by secondary mineralization, particularly silicification (58) or early diagenetic concretion formation (36).
+In shelf settings, recognition of these transition-layer ichnofossils is commonly enhanced by secondary mineralization, particularly silicification (58) or early diagenetic concretion formation (36).
 Conversely, bioclastic deposits and tempestites are relatively rare in deposits of this age and are commonly linked to exceptional preservational circumstances (36).
-Changes in brachiopod morphology, abundance and diversity indicate that late Mesozoic (particularly Late Jurassic–Cretaceous) and Cenozoic increases in sediment-mixing depths and intensities initially drove a shift in brachiopod habitats out of fine-grained siliciclastic sediments to firmer and carbonate-dominated settings and eventually led to widespread exclusion (59).
+Changes in brachiopod morphology, abundance and diversity indicate that late Mesozoic (particularly Late Jurassic–Cretaceous) and Cenozoic increases in sediment-mixing depths and intensities initially drove a shift in brachiopod habitats from fine-grained siliciclastic sediments to carbonate-dominated settings characterized by firmer sediments, and eventually led to widespread exclusion (59).
 Compilations of ichnogenera classically associated with more intensive sediment-reworking modes likewise suggest that a major increase in sediment-mixing intensity, comparable to modern-style sediment mixing, initiated in the Cretaceous and continued into the Cenozoic (60).

-Cenozoic hyperthermal perturbations, such as the Paleocene-Eocene Thermal Maximum (PETM) appear to have variably impacted bioturbation intensities (data S1).
+Cenozoic hyperthermal perturbations, such as the Paleocene–Eocene Thermal Maximum (PETM) appear to have variably impacted bioturbation intensities (data S1).
 At Mead Stream and Dee Stream, New Zealand, for instance, the onset of the negative carbon isotope excursion that defines the base of the PETM coincides with a cessation of bioturbation (as measured by trace fossil abundance in sedimentary ichnofabrics) in the upper continental slope deposits of the Amuri Limestone, potentially reflecting a protracted initial interval of hypoxia (61).
 However, at Bass River, off the New Jersey Coastal Plain, bioturbation appears to have continued through the PETM (62).
-Not only magnitude of warming but also synergistic feedbacks between warming and other environmental factors, such as oxygen bioavailability and nutrient loading, may therefore have played a key role in shaping sediment-mixing responses across this hyperthermal.
+Both magnitude of warming and synergistic feedbacks between warming and other environmental factors, such as oxygen bioavailability and nutrient loading, may therefore have played a key role in shaping sediment-mixing responses across this hyperthermal.

 The Shallow Marine Transition Layer and the Development of Deep-Tier Burrowing